avijit-ui/REGISTER-LOGIN-LOGOUT-API/README.md

 INTRODUCTION

+This project of Register-Login-Logout and Change Password API is designed by django Rest framework and django.

 This is a Register-Login-Logout and Change Password API.In this API you will find user registration,login,logout,change password features.We have used token based authentication.
 For user registration -
 If a user writes this link in the browser's address bar 'http://localhost:8000/api/register/',the user can get registered by given the proper credentials.After registration the user